 - Verifying Internet connectivity.

-- Try installing any Chrome extension manually (not outs, just one thru the webstore): https://chrome.google.com/webstore/category/extensions?hl=en-US
+- Try installing any Chrome extension manually (not ours, just one .. any one .. thru the webstore): https://chrome.google.com/webstore/category/extensions?hl=en-US

 - Again; make sure you have SOME PolicyPak Browser Router policies.